-Whether you’re a practiced voiceover actor with years of experience and dozens of credits to your name, or you’re only just now trying to break into the voiceover game, a home VO studio can do wonders for you and your career.
-A home voiceover studio is also a great way to subsidize your income from the comfort of your very own house or apartment (which means you don’t even need to change out of your pajamas), and you can put the work in on a schedule that fits you and you alone.
+Whether you’re a practiced voiceover actor with years of experience and dozens of credits to your name, or you’re only just now trying to break into voiceover work, a pro VO setup at home can do wonders for you and your career.
+Creating a home voiceover studio is also a great way to subsidize your income from the comfort of your very own house or apartment, and you can put the work in on a schedule that fits you and you alone.
 But how do you even begin to turn an existing space into a voiceover enclave?
 And what materials will you need?
 And, perhaps most importantly, what is it all going to cost?
-Get answers to that and more right here in the Backstage Guide for setting up your home voiceover studio.
+Get answers to that and more in this guide to setting up your home voiceover studio.

 It’s also a fact that many actors do not live in a space that easily lends itself to state-of-the-art recording space—which is completely fine.
 Below, Muffett breaks down what you should take into consideration when finding your space: